tencent-quantum-lab/tensorcircuit/docs/source/quickstart.rst

     import tensorcircuit as tc

-    # 1. cotengra contractors, has better and consistent performance for large circuit simulation
+    # 1. cotengra contractors, have better and consistent performance for large circuit simulation
     import cotengra as ctg

     optr = ctg.ReusableHyperOptimizer(